Landscape Design

 When deciding which type of system is appropriate for your needs, you should also keep in mind the height of your plants.
 You don’t want a system whose jets of water will smack your Asian lilies in the face, causing their petals to fall off.
 Your system should also be zoned, as shady areas may require less water than full-sun areas.

-Sprinkler systems come equipped with handy automatic timers.
+Sprinkler systems can be equipped with handy automatic timers.
 However, don’t let the crutch of an automatic timer trump your common sense.
 Once you install your sprinkler system:

 • Don’t water immediately preceding, during, or after a rain!
 Or better yet, select a timer with a rain sensor.